 Santa Cruz Museum of Art and History, Santa Cruz

 September 16, 2018 – December 2, 2018 (11 weeks)

 December 30, 2018 – March 10, 2019 (10 weeks)

 California Indian Museum and Cultural Center, Santa Rosa

-Don’t miss out on booking this amazing exhibit; it retires in 2021!
+Don’t miss out on booking this amazing exhibit; without further bookings, it will retire!